 Daily parking as well as boating permits can be purchased at the lake.
 Envelopes and a drop slots are available on site.
-Annual parking permits may be purchased from Lake Patrol or at the District office located at the corner of Foster and Black Olive Rd in Paradise.
-Seasonal boat permits can only be purchased from lake patrol.
-Boating permits can only be purchased at Paradise Lake; The boat must pass inspection.
+Annual parking permits may be purchased from Lake Patrol or at the District office located at 6332 Clark Rd in Paradise.
 For more information please see Lake Regulations.

 What is Save-a-can-buy-a-fish?

 Save a can buy a fish is a program that helps buy fish to be planted in Paradise Lake.
 Receptacle bins can be found at the Lake.
 All money goes to buying trout for the lake.
-Recyclable products may be dropped off at Paradise Lake, the District office, or one of Waste Management's drop off locations: American Way, Stratton's Market, Holiday Market in Magalia.
+Recyclable products may be dropped off at Paradise Lake and Northern Recycling and Waste Service on American Way.

 Does PID ever stock the lake?